ELLIOTTCABLE/Pratchett.js/README.markdown

     ./Executables/paws.js interact  # Example, opens an interactive ‘REPL’ to play with

 As for embedding the `Paws.js` API, you'll have to dive into the code and poke around a bit, for the moment.
-I'm also happy to give you a quick overview, if you join [our channel][webchat] and ask!
+I'm also happy to give you a quick overview, if you join our Discord and ask!

 *(I swear, API documentation is coming soon! `:P` )*